CarstonSchilds/personal-resume/readme.md

 # resume

-**resume** is a continuous integration pipeline for my public facing resume
+**resume** is a continuous integration pipeline for my public facing resume available at resume.carstonschilds.ca

 ## Components
 ### HTML